Vitor-Dubiela/async-programming/README.md

 # Why I Created This Repository?
 The will to create this repository came from a job's project that I was working on.
-The problem I faced required using non-blocking code to run the Sql queries, which I solved using asynchronous programming, and then, I decided that it would be a good idea to review what I studied from asynchronous programming.
+The problem I faced required using non-blocking code to run the Sql queries, which I solved using asynchronous programming, and then, I decided that it would be a good idea to review what I studied from async programming.
 I hope this repository works for me - and you - as a studying object.

 ## But what kind of Project was that? :thinking::thinking:
 * .NET Framework Project.